youssef-elo/push_swap/README.md

 # 🌐 Overview
 Push Swap is a project that challenges you to sort data on two stacks (Stack A and Stack B) using a limited set of operations with the fewest moves possible.
 The goal is to devise an efficient sorting algorithm that can handle varying input sizes (from 3 to 500+ numbers) while adhering to strict constraints.

 Key Concepts Demonstrated

 ✔️ Algorithm design (sorting under constraints)

 ✔️ Stack operations (push, pop, swap, rotate)

 ✔️ Optimization (minimizing move count)

 ✔️ Input validation (error handling)

 # 🎯 Features
-Core Functionality

 Sorts integers using only allowed stack operations

 Visualizes sorting steps (bonus)